GeorgesBongibault/Project-Orange/README.md

 - pooling of our codes
 - testing of vectorizer configs
 - testing of the RandomForest, with no improvement for the moment

+### Week 4
+- optimizing the hyperparameters of logistic regression, tf-idf and random forest
+- testing KNN, with still no improvement from logistic regression for the moment
+- searched for stopwords and slangs lists
+- None of our submissions were better than the first one